-In this article, we introduce generalizations of the volume, surface area and mean width functionals of a polytope.
 As generalizations of volume and surface area of polytopes in $\R^n$, we introduce the weighted cone-volume functionals, which are defined in terms of a concave or convex function applied to the facet heights or facet volumes.
 For a given number of points on the sphere, we determine the configurations of points that optimize these functionals in certain special cases, thereby generalizing several classical results on inscribed polytopes with maximum volume or maximum surface area.
 The main results also yield a variety of corollaries on polytopes inscribed in a sphere which maximize $L_p$ surface area.
 In particular, we show that the regular simplex maximizes the $L_p$ surface area (for $p\in[0,1]$) among all simplices inscribed in the sphere.
 For polytopes in $\R^3$, we also introduce generalizations of the mean width called the weighted edge-curvature functionals, where a concave or convex function is applied to the dihedral angles or edge lengths of the polytope.
 Sharp geometric inequalities are proved for these functionals and the equality conditions are characterized.

-The $L_p$ surface area measure is an extension of the classical surface area measure on convex bodies in $\R^n$.
+The $L_p$ surface area measure is an extension of the classical surface area measure on convex bodies in $\R^n$ that contain the origin in their interiors.
 It was originally defined by Lutwak for $p>1$ in the groundbreaking work \cite{Lutwak93}, which was instrumental in the subsequent development of the $L_p$ Brunn-Minkowski-Firey theory.
-In the case a polytope $Q$ is chosen for the body and $p\in\R$, the \emph{$L_p$ surface area} $S_p(Q)$ of $Q$ can be expressed as
+In the case that a polytope $Q$ is chosen for the body and $p\in\R$, the \emph{$L_p$ surface area} $S_p(Q)$ of $Q$ can be expressed as